Southern European borrowing costs jump on banks, growth worries

 Nevertheless, analysts said it should provide some support for Irish bonds.

 "There almost seems to be a virtuous circle for that country," said RIA Capital Markets bond strategist Nick Stamenkovic.
 "Obviously you have the elections coming up so you might see investors taking a more cautious stance but the underlying fundamentals are very positive."
-(Editing by Nigel Stephenson and Richard Balmforth)
+(Editing by Nigel Stephenson)

 BANGKOK, May 18 (Thomson Reuters Foundation) - Air pollution - indoor and outdoor - killed an estimated 6.5 million people in 2012, the latest data from the World Health Organization (WHO) shows.